Delamere Francis McCloskey: Superior Court

 While a City Council member in 1944, he ran for Office No. 1 in the Los Angeles County Superior Court against the incumbent, Charles S. Burnell, but lost by a 3–1 ratio.

 City Council

-These are some of the positions McCloskey took while on the City Council:

 Speed traps, 1941.
 He condemned a "speed trap" policy, "in which motorcycle policemen hide behind gas stations and billboards to pounce upon the unwary motorist."
 He said better results could be obtained by having the officers patrol the streets in plain sight.